ernstlab/ChromGene/README.md

 assembly
 ```

-Finally, create the ChromGene mixture assignments.
+Finally, create the ChromGene component assignments.
 This will create .npy files and .txt files
 ```
 python chromgene_posteriors_to_mixtures.py
 --segmentation_dir [directory with segmentation files; default: '.']
---states_per_mixture [number of states per mixture; default: 4] --out_dir [directory in which to save data; default: '.']
+--states_per_mixture [number of states per mixture component; default: 4] --out_dir [directory in which to save data; default: '.']
 ```